WM-SEMERU/SecureReqNet/README.md

 ## Datasets

-The context of our empirical study includes the four datasets (*Embedding*, *Training*, *Validation8, & *Test*) illustrated in the following table.
+The context of our empirical study includes the four datasets (*Embedding*, *Training*, *Validation*, & *Test*) illustrated in the following table.
 These datasets are comprised of textual documents from different sources.

 Dataset Source | Embedding | Training | Validation | Testing |
 --- | --- | --- | --- | --- |